naiyerasif/site/src/content/post/2023/2023-02-02-13-12-51-introducing-naiyer-dev.md

 ### Other changes

 - The table of contents now shows more items.
 Pretty handy if you need to quickly jump into subsections of an article.
 - I swapped [Lume](https://lume.land) with [Astro](https://astro.build) mainly because I was facing a lot of paper cuts with [Deno](https://deno.land).
-Lume is fantastic and I still use it many places.
+Lume is fantastic and I still use it in many places.
 - I've audited each page of this site with Lighthouse and the overall score sits at 96 which I think is acceptable for now.
 I'll continue to improve the score in future and keep running the scan on newer pages.
 - There's a new logo which accompanies this launch.
 I can wax philosophical about how it looks like the character `n`, bookmark icon or game controller but it really is just a shape that I found unique enough to represent my personal branding.